jamm3e3333/whalebone-go-test-project/README.md

 # Run App locally

+App is dockerized and can be run with docker-compose.
+When running `make up` app will be built as a binary in `target/whalebone-clients` and run in a docker container.

 Every dependency (postgres, go app) is dockerized with its health check and with exposed ports to be accessible from outside.
 Check [docker-compose](./docker-compose.yaml).

 For accessing the Go App REST API, check the swagger UI [API Docs](http://localhost:59110/api/indexlhtml).